CHRIST THE DELIVERER: TWO (EXCERPT OF BEHOLD MY SERVANT!)

 All we are required to do is to keep on declaring to the members of the Body what God has proclaimed: that is, that Christ is Lord of all; that He has died for our sins; and that we are being created in His image.
 If we just “speak to the Rock,” not smiting the Lord and His people in our arrogance, presumption, and harshness, the Word of God will do the rest.

-From whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying [building up] of itself in love.
+from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
 (Ephesians 4:16)

 Every Christian has a part to play in the building of the Body of Christ.
 In time past the work of building the Body of Christ has not progressed rapidly, perhaps because the majority of the believers have not been participating according to the scriptural pattern in the work of building the Body.
 Many Christians have been attending church meetings but have not actively been seeking their place of responsibility in the Kingdom of God.